Model-free Bootstrap and Conformal Prediction in Regression: Conditionality, Conjecture Testing, and Pertinent Prediction Intervals: The conditionality problem

-\begin{remark} \rm {\bf [Big data vs.~limited data.]} By definition of $\mathbb P_3$ in eq. (\ref{def:prob_measures}), the instance-specific $\mathbb P_3$ is a random probability measure which inherits its randomness from the observations $(\mathbf X_n, \mathbf Y_n)$; from lemma \ref{lm:tower} it follows that $\mathbb P_1$ and $\mathbb P_2$ are expectations of $\mathbb P_3$.
-By the Strong Law of Large Numbers, $\mathbb P_3 (A)$ will converge to $\mathbb P_1(A) $ for any $A \in \sigma\left(\mathbf X_n, \mathbf Y_n, X_f, Y_f\right)$ as the sample size $n\rightarrow \infty$.
-Therefore, under a \textbf{big data} regime, $\mathbb P_1$ and $\mathbb P_2$ are not very different from $\mathbb P_3$, and are equally suitable for coverage evaluation.
-As setups (A.1) and (A.2) are coupled with $\mathbb P_1$ and $\mathbb P_2$ respectively, we see that treating the data as random has validity under the big data regime.
+\begin{remark} \rm {\bf [Large sample size vs.~limited sample size]} By definition of $\mathbb P_3$ in eq. (\ref{def:prob_measures}), the instance-specific $\mathbb P_3$ is a random probability measure which inherits its randomness from the observations $(\mathbf X_n, \mathbf Y_n)$; from lemma \ref{lm:tower} it follows that $\mathbb P_1$ and $\mathbb P_2$ are expectations of $\mathbb P_3$.
+Under conditions that guarantee the estimated prediction interval converges to the oracle PI, by dominated convergence theorem $\mathbb P_3 (A)$ will converge to $\mathbb P_1(A) $ for event $A$ of the form $\{Y_f\in \hat C_{1-\alpha}(X_f)\} \in \sigma\left(\mathbf X_n, \mathbf Y_n, X_f, Y_f\right)$ as the sample size $n\rightarrow \infty$.
+Therefore, under a \textbf{large sample} regime, $\mathbb P_1$ and $\mathbb P_2$ are not very different from $\mathbb P_3$, and are equally suitable for coverage evaluation.
+As setups (A.1) and (A.2) are coupled with $\mathbb P_1$ and $\mathbb P_2$ respectively, we see that treating the data as random has validity under the large sample regime.
 On the other hand, when $n$ is finite, $\mathbb P_3$ can be very different from the other two probability measures; this phenomenon was recently put forth in \cite{NCV}.
-Contrary to the big data regime, the finite-$n$ case is a \textbf{limited data} regime where the data should be regarded as fixed observations, i.e., setup (A.3); this suggests the use of $\mathbb P_3$ as being more appropriate for coverage evaluation with limited data. \end{remark}
+Contrary to the large sample regime, the finite-$n$ case is a \textbf{limited sample} regime where the data should be regarded as fixed observations, i.e., setup (A.3); this suggests the use of $\mathbb P_3$ as being more appropriate for coverage evaluation with limited data. \end{remark}